Keith Shepherd: Career

 Shepherd was selected by the Pittsburgh Pirates in the 1986 MLB draft.

 Shepherd pitched for nine different MLB organizations from 1986 to 1997, including parts of four seasons in the MLB.
 He posted a 2–5 record with a 6.71 earned run average and three saves in 41 appearances for the Phillies, Rockies, Red Sox and Orioles.
 In 185 minor league appearances, he went 19–31 with 4.97 ERA and 32 saves.
 Keith Shepherd has pitched since 1998 for various teams in the Fort Wayne, Indiana 18 and over league.
 He also served as the assistant baseball coach under Justin Denney at Wabash High School.

 Shepherd also pitched in the Brother Elephants of the Chinese Professional Baseball League (CPBL).

 Personal Issues

-Keith was involved in a shooting that occurred in the City of Wabash on December 23, 2016.
+Shepherd was involved in a shooting that occurred in the City of Wabash on December 23, 2016.
 Wabash Police identified the victim of the shooting as Keith W. Shepherd, 48, Wabash.
 Wabash Police alleged at the time that the suspect in the shooting was Christina M. Bowman, 50, Wabash.

-He had surgery for a shot to the head and survived.
-The alleged attacker and ex-girlfriend, Christina Bowman, cut or stabbed herself after the shooting and after driving back to her home.
-She survived and was prosecuted in Wabash County, Indiana.

-During the Court Process it was revealed that she did, in fact, walk into his house on Allen Street in Wabash Indiana and quickly shot him in the face with a .380 Caliber Handgun that she had purchased just 8 days prior.
-She immediately fled the scene and was later captured by local Police at her resident on Sunset Drive where she was attempting to harm and or kill herself.
-She was later tried for Attempted murder and was found Guilty and Sentenced to 25 Years in Indiana Department of Corrections with 5 years suspended on Probatio, Bringing her likely Release Date in around 13 years time.
-Wabash County Prosecutor William C. Hartley Jr. represented the State of Indiana and the Defendant was represented by Attorney Mark Small of Indianapolis.

-After the Conviction of Bowman Keith filed suit against Bowman and Dunham’s Athleisure Corp., alleging that the store was negligent in the sale.
-In September 2018, Dunham’s filed a request for summary judgment against Shepherd and a Wabash County Superior Court judge denied Dunham’s request.
-That decision was reversed Wednesday by the Indiana Court of Appeals.
-The court said Dunham’s is immune for liability and the court erred when it denied summary judgment for the store.
-There are still questions whether the sale to Bowman was lawful.